xyzlancehe/rdp_relative_mouse/readme-en.md

 factor = 1.0 # velocity factor at non boundary points

-mode = 0 # The mode at the boundary, where 0 indicates manual tilting movement and 1 indicates automatic movement
+mode = 0 # The mode at the boundary, where 0 indicates manual movement and 1 indicates automatic movement